Skip to main content

 Rule 5101:2-33-56 | Training requirements for PCSA supervisors.

-(B) Public children services agency (PCSA) supervisors are to complete supervisory core training offered by the Ohio child welfare training program (OCWTP), including core course(s) in screening reports of child abuse, neglect, or dependency, during their first year of continuous employment as a supervisor.
+(B) Public children services agency (PCSA) caseworker supervisors are to complete supervisory core training offered by the Ohio child welfare training program (OCWTP) in accordance with section 5153.123 of the Revised Code.

-(D) PCSA supervisors are to complete an approved domestic violence training and an approved human trafficking training listed within the statewide LMS.
+(E) PCSA caseworker supervisors are to complete an approved human trafficking training listed within the statewide LMS within two years of becoming a PCSA caseworker supervisor.

 Supplemental Information